 Next time you go to the store, you can skip the detergent section altogether.
 Instead, get some lemons, distilled white vinegar, or maybe some laundry balls.

-These make for a more eco-friendly and non-toxic solution to washing your clothes, removing stains and deodorizing your wardrobe.
+These make for a more eco-friendly and non-toxic solution for washing clothes, removing stains, and deodorizing your wardrobe.